West Lancs Together: Helping the borough #StaySafe

 West Lancs Together – a helpline for West Lancashire Residents who need access to support networks during coronavirus

 West Lancs Together is West Lancashire Partnership's response to the Coronavirus pandemic.
 The free helpline from West Lancashire Borough Council is there to support anyone feeling vulnerable or isolated at this time.

-West Lancs Together will help you connect to the right support whether you need help with daily tasks, such as getting food, collecting prescriptions or seeking financial advice during this difficult time.
+West Lancs Together will help you connect to the right support whether you need help with daily tasks, such as ordering groceries and essential items online, collecting prescriptions or seeking financial advice during this difficult time.
 You may want to connect with someone who is available to be a friendly voice over the phone to break up your day.

 This service is open to all residents of West Lancashire who are feeling vulnerable or isolated at this time and who may benefit from being connected to the right support during the Coronavirus pandemic.
 If you are feeling this way we would urge you to register to request support through our online form or by calling our free helpline on 0800 616 667, Monday to Friday 9am-5pm.

 What happens next